dark6668/monday-webhook/README.md

 bash
 Copy code
 npm install
+to run the server  - npm run app/npm start

 ## Configuration
 Configure the job location column and link column in your Monday.com table.
 These columns will be used to store the work location information and the Google Maps link, respectively.